Here’s what we know about 'Euphoria' season three

 Speaking to Variety, actor Eric Dane, who plays Nate’s father Cal Jacobs, also mentioned that filming could take place in November.
 “I just saw something that said 2024, which kind of makes sense,” Dane said.
 “I mean, we’ll go back and shoot maybe in November.
 I don’t know.
 I haven’t heard.
 It’s always going to be changing.”

 The biggest hurdle might be working around the cast’s other projects.
-Zendaya is in high demand, with roles in Dune: Part Two and the upcoming sports drama Challengers.
+Zendaya is in high demand, with roles in Dune: Part Two and the upcoming sports drama movie Challengers.
 Sydney Sweeney, who plays Cassie Howard, is reported to have been cast in the upcoming Spider-Man spin-off Madame Web, scheduled to be released in 2023.

 Who is confirmed to return?